selwynpolit/d9book/book/setup_mac.md

 Install "certutil" with "brew install nss" and re-run "mkcert -install"
 ```

 ## Sequel Ace
 This is a great GUI SQL tool.
+It is actually a fork of the fantatic Sequel Pro which has not been updated in 4 years.

 `brew install --cask sequel-ace`